-During our fiscal year ended December 31, 2012, our Board of Directors held 11 meetings.
-During our fiscal year ended December 31, 2012, our audit, compensation and nominations committees met 11 times, 4 times, and 3 times, respectively.
-Each of our incumbent directors that were directors during our fiscal year ended December 31, 2012 attended all of the board meetings.
-Each director attended all of the committee meetings for the committees on which he serves.
+During our fiscal year ended December 31, 2014, the Board of Directors held ten meetings.
+During our fiscal year ended December 31, 2014, our Audit, Compensation and Nominations Committees met seven times, ten time and three times, respectively.
+Each of our directors during our fiscal year ended December 31, 2014 attended all of the meetings of the Board of Directors.
+Each director attended at least ninety percent (90%) of the aggregate of all meetings of the Board of Directors and all of the Committee meetings, for the Committees on which he serves.